chrisjmit/CV/README.md

 Hello, I'm Chris.

-I'm a junior full stack web developer, with an ear for the musical and an eye for the great outdoors.
-I'm an achiever driven by a sense of possibility and appreciation for the moment.
+I'm a aspiring full stack web developer, with an ear for the musical and an eye for the great outdoors.
+I'm an achiever driven by a sense of possibility and a share of gratitude.

-With seven years experience as Performance Analyst at Brighton & Hove City Council, I've project managed business planning, performance reporting and customer insight workstreams for high-profile services to the city.
+With seven years experience as Performance Analyst at Brighton & Hove City Council, I've project managed the business planning, performance reporting and customer insight workstreams for high-profile services to the city.

-Moving forward, my aim is to create a future that inspires me and others, and I'm looking for a web development role in an organised and diverse working environment that prizes high-quality leadership and clear communication; one that will enable me to create efficient and effective customer-focussed solutions driven by collaboration, innovation and object-oriented design principals.
+Moving forward, my professional aim is to use technology to create a future that inspires me and others, and I'm looking for a web development role in an organised and diverse working environment that prizes high-quality leadership and clear communication; one that will enable me to create efficient and effective customer-focussed solutions driven by collaboration, innovation and object-oriented design principals.

 **Tech Skills** : Ruby, Rails, Sinatra, Node.js, Express, HTML, CSS, JavaScript, jQuery, Bootstrap, PostgreSQL